MichaelCampbell-on3001/MichaelCampbell-on3001/README.md

 - 🌱 I’m currently learning Mongo DB, Express, React and Node

-- ❓ Ask me about anything related carpentry, camping or hiking in the PNW.
+- ❓ Ask me about anything related to carpentry, camping or hiking in the PNW.

 - ⚡ Fun fact: I build wooden boats